ruby/typeprof/doc/doc.md

 ### Flow-sensitive analysis

-Type Profiler attempts to separate branches if the condition separates a union abstract value.
+TypeProf attempts to separate branches if the condition separates a union abstract value.
 For example, consider that a local variable `var` has an abstract value `Foo | Bar`, and that a branch condition is `var.is_a?(Foo)`.
-Type Profiler will execute the "then" clause with `var` as only a `Foo`, and does the "else" clause with `var` as only a `Bar`.
+TypeProf will execute the "then" clause with `var` as only a `Foo`, and does the "else" clause with `var` as only a `Bar`.

 Note that it can work well only if the receiver is a local variable defined in the current scope.
 If the condition is about an instance variable, say `@var.is_a?(Foo)`, or if the variable `var` is defined outside the block, the union is not separated.